devp19/devp19/README.md

 ```

 ### What I'm working on
-Currently I'm working on [@Repo-Dex](https://github.com/Repo-Dex), a student-friendly, accessible research paper “publishing” platform that gives students the opportunity to stand out among millions, review and edit papers, and connect with PHD level researchers.
-Designed to foster a collaborative academic community, RepoDex allows users to showcase their research, achievements, and certifications in a dynamic online portfolio.
+I’m currently working on @Repo-Dex, a student-led organization connecting universities across Ontario such as McMaster University, University of Ottawa, Toronto Metropolitan University and the University of Toronto.
+The platform is aimed to bridging the gap between academia and industry-level research publications, making it easier for students to find research-assistant positions and to go beyond traditional academic scope to create impactful research papers.

 ### Languages